 On March 6, 2023, TDEC released their official concurrence letter for the Project Site.
 The assigned TDEC agent for the Project concurred with the findings of the Hydrologic Determination Report, with the exception that all the ponds are jurisdictional to the state due to potential connection to groundwater.
 Considering newly acquired information from the geotechnical borings for the project, no groundwater table connection was observed within the proximity of P-1.
 Therefore, on May 19, 2023, TDEC confirmed that P-1 is a non-jurisdictional water of the state.
-The official TDEC Hydrologic Determination Concurrence Letters are provided in Appendix B. Currently the USACE Approved Jurisdictional Determination for the Project Site is still under review.
+The official TDEC Hydrologic Determination Concurrence Letters are provided in Appendix C. The USACE Approved Jurisdictional Determination for the Project Site was issued on February 8, 2024 (Appendix D).